sercrod/sercrod/docs/papers/nablla-model-attribute-full-regeneration-en.md

 ### 6.6 Summary of distinctiveness

-The distinctiveness of the Nablla type model lies in the combination of:
+The distinctiveness of the Sercrod type model lies in the combination of:

 - an attribute-first UI description system
 - a full regeneration update model